Youth Disability Supplement

 If you receive a Disability Support Pension and you are under 21, you will automatically receive the Youth Disability Supplement in your Disability Support Pension payment.

 You may also be eligible for the supplement if you're 21 years of age or younger and receiving:

 - Youth Allowance as a job seeker, full time student or Australian Apprentice, or

 - ABSTUDY as a full time student or Australian Apprentice

 and you have a current assessment showing you have an illness, injury or disability which prevents you from working 30 or more hours a week and is expected to last more than 2 years.

 Employment Services Assessment

 An Employment Services Assessment looks at your ability to work.
 For people with a disability, the assessment identifies your current and future work capacity.
 We will arrange an Employment Services Assessment if you need one.

-The maximum rate of Youth Disability Supplement per fortnight is $114.00.
+The maximum rate of Youth Disability Supplement per fortnight is $115.40.
 It is paid with your main payment each fortnight.
 The amount you get depends on the rate of your main payment.